 Your plastic surgeon will listen carefully to your concerns about excess skin on your abdomen and your surgical goals and expectations.
 The length and position of the scar on the abdomen will be discussed, and the surgeon can draw the approximate scar location on your skin with a medical marker.
 Risks and benefits specific to this procedure will be discussed in greater detail at your initial consultation.

-In addition to the panniculectomy evaluation, your surgeon will perform a careful evaluation of your overall health, as well as issues that could cause complications, such as your blood pressure, bleeding tendencies, or a history of adverse scar formation after previous surgeries.
+In addition to the panniculectomy evaluation, your surgeon will perform a careful evaluation of your overall health, as well as issues that could cause complications, such as:

 Where Will the Surgery Be Performed?

 A panniculectomy usually is done in a hospital as outpatient surgery or it can involve an overnight stay.
 You must be driven to and from the hospital by a friend or family member.

 Panniculectomy is performed under general anesthesia.